thymeleaf/thymeleaf-docs/docs/articles/petclinic.md

+---
-% Bringing Thymeleaf and Natural Templates to the Spring PetClinic
+title: Bringing Thymeleaf and Natural Templates to the Spring PetClinic
-% Soraya S&aacute;nchez \<sschz AT users.sourceforge.net\>
+author: 'Soraya S&aacute;nchez \<sschz AT users.sourceforge.net\>'
+---

 Bringing Thymeleaf and Natural Templates to the Spring PetClinic